-As we mentioned before, metals need to be coated in zinc to keep them from rusting.
-They also need to be painted regularly with anti-corrosive paint.
+As mentioned before, metals are coated in zinc to keep them from rusting.
+PVC composite materials require painting regularly with anti-corrosive paint.

-Wood, when exposed to the elements, can rot and also needs to be treated to avoid falling apart.
+Wood, when exposed to the elements, can rot, needing treatment to avoid falling apart.

 8. Low Manufacturing Costs

 Composites have low petroleum-based content.
 This means they’re not subject to price inflation as in petroleum-based products so the price stays more consistent over time.

 Beyond that, the manufacturing process itself is often cheaper.
 Cutting manufacturing costs are combining several previously-assembled parts into a single component.

 With other materials, composites manufacturing gets done faster and easier.

 There’s also a limited amount of post-processing and additional machinery needed after the initial molding is complete.
 By eliminating these extra steps, that can help cut costs that get passed down.